Preparing for a day at the races? Here’s everything you need to know on how to place a bet on the horses and the key terminology to look out for.

 The Jumps season is exactly that, its horses which jump over fences, and the Cheltenham Festival is where only the best horses from Ireland and Great Britain come up against each other, in the backdrop of tweed, Guinness, banter and betting.

 There are a number of ways to place a bet on the races.
-You can keep it old school and place a bet with the on course bookmakers in the betting ring.
+You can keep it old school and place a bet with Bet365 in the betting ring.
 Or if you’d prefer you can place and track all your bets online via your mobile betting app.

 But that’s boring and takes away the full experience of a day at the races.